Connecting people to Jesus Christ

-We do not normally recite the standard creeds in our services as is the practice in some churches.
+We do not normally recite the standard creeds in our services as is the practice in some churches in particular the Roman Catholic Church.
 However like most of the orthodox Christian Churches we recognise the Apostles Creed, the Nicene Creed and the Athanasian Creed as Biblical and legitimate statements of the Faith we hold to.

 There are many other statements of faith, like the Westminster Confession which we would approve, and there are others which we are unable to accept as Biblical and legitimate.

 I believe in God, the Father almighty,

 I believe in Jesus Christ, God's only Son, our Lord,

 born of the Virgin Mary,

 he descended to the dead.